Archive for the ‘The Torn Tutu’ Category

 Wednesday, September 26th, 2012

 Another event that featured music as much as dance was the September 17 Alice Tully Hall performance of the Simón Bolivar National Youth Choir and the José Limón Dance Company.
-The highlight of the one-night only occasion, celebrating Venezuala’s El Sistema, was Missa Brevis.
+The highlight of the one-night only occasion in celebration of Venezuala’s El Sistema was Missa Brevis.
+With a score by Zoltan Kodaly, a choir of more than 65 young singers, and a cast of 18 dancers, the 1958 Limón work has never looked better.

 Eclipse, A New Work for BAM’S Newest Space